StevenBlack/vocab/million-dollar-words.md

 ### ineffable
 Indescribable, impossible to capture in words.
 Usually used for things that are indescribably good or too mysterious or spiritual to put into words.
 A Mounds bar is not ineffable, but the beauty of nature may be.

-### in extremis
-The Latin expression for "near death."
-When a person on his deathbed makes a sudden decision, such as to change his will and leave everything to a distant cousin, his decision is said to have been made in extremis.
-The word is often misused to mean a state of near insanity, since things that are decided in extremis are by their very nature, well, extreme.
-Pronounced IN EX-STREEMWSS.

-### in flagrante delicto
-An evocative Latin phrase for being caught in the middle of a sexual act.
-A wife leaves work early and comes home to find her husband in flagrante delicto with another woman.
-(Sexual infidelity must have been common in Roman times, too.)
-Pronounce it IN FLAG-RAN-TAY DEL-JFC-TOE.

 ### infamous